-Clonad bog has 3 treated surface water outlets, 2 to the Daingean IE_SE_14D060200 and 1 south to the Tullamore River IE_SH_25T030100.
+Clonad bog has 3 treated surface water outlets, 2 to the Daingean IE_SE_14D060200 and 1 south to the Tullamore River IE_SH_25T030100 (Figure 3.5 & 3.6).
 Peat extraction was identified as a pressure in both rivers in the second cycle of the river basin management plan and is indicated as remaining so in the third cycle, currently under preparation.
+Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map (Figure 3.6).